AndrewEllis93/Print-Tuning-Guide/README.md

 **(!)
 You should [calibrate your extruder](https://docs.vorondesign.com/build/startup/#extruder-calibration-e-steps) first.**

 **(!)
-If you are not familiar with manually modifying g-code, please consider using the tower method instead.
-You risk crashes & damage if you don't know what you are doing.**
+If you are not willing to get familiar with manually modifying g-code, please consider using the tower method instead.**
+- You can risk crashes & damage if you don't understand what changes you are making (for example, accidentally omitting `QUAD_GANTRY_LEVEL` or `PRINT_START`)
 ### Method

 **1)** Add this macro to your Klipper config.